 It’s better if you prepare the barszcz czerwony one day before to let it rest and allow the flavours to blend.

-If you don’t have any beetroot juice, you can make your own juice from a process of lacto-fermentation.
+If you don’t have any beetroot juice, you can make your own from a process of lacto-fermentation.
 Peel two medium-sized beetroots and cut them into rings.
 Mix one liter of cold boiled water with 2 tsp of salt.
 Put the beetroots in a jar, add 3 garlic cloves cut in half and the salted water.
 Cover with a tissue and keep it at room temperature during one week, until the juice ferments and becomes sour.
 You can then add this juice to the vegetable broth.
 It should not be necessary to add some lemon juice.